garylirocks/quickrefs/azure-networking.markdown

   - proxies
   - an SD-WAN edge
 - Firewall could inspect all packets at OSI Layer 4 and possible Layer 7
-- Some NVAs require multiple network interfaces, one of which is dedicated to the management network for the appliance
+- Some NVAs require **multiple network interfaces**, one of which is dedicated to the management network for the appliance
-- NVAs should be deployed in a highly available architecture
 - You need to enable **IP forwarding** for an NVA, when traffic flows to the NVA but is meant for another target, the NVA will route the traffic to its correct destination
+- NVAs should be deployed in a highly available architecture (eg. availability set in the diagram above)
+- The `GatewaySubnet` ususally has UDR to route traffic to the NVA

 Example: use a Linux VM as an NVA